evanw/esbuild/README.md

   --strict                  Transforms handle edge cases but have more overhead --pure=N                  Mark the name N as a pure function for tree shaking --tsconfig=...
-Use this tsconfig.json file instead of other ones
+Use this tsconfig.json file instead of other ones --out-extension:.js=.mjs  Use a custom output extension instead of ".js"

 Examples:
   # Produces dist/entry_point.js and dist/entry_point.js.map